Freedom Homeschooling

 The podcasts on this website teach about classical composers.
 The website also offers lesson plans, printable activity sheets, an interactive dictionary of musical terms, games, and more.

 Courses are taught using a variety of online sources.
 Courses offered are Music: Ancient, Music: Early American, Music: Modern, and Music: Geography & Cultures.
-While these courses correspond with the history and art courses offered by Easy Peasy, they may also be taken on their own.
+While these courses align with the history and art courses offered by Easy Peasy, they can also be taken independently.

 This semester-long Music Appreciation course is taught using mostly videos.

-EdX, a nonprofit created by Harvard and MIT, offers numerous courses covering music theory, music appreciation, and other music topics.
-The length and format vary from course to course, and availability changes periodically.
+EdX, a nonprofit organization founded by Harvard and MIT, offers a wide range of courses covering music theory, music appreciation, and other music-related topics.
+The length and format vary from course to course, and availability is subject to change periodically.
 The courses are free to audit, or certificates of completion are also available for a fee.

 Fiddlerman provides video-based violin lessons for both beginner and advanced players.
 The website also offers a large collection of downloadable sheet music.

-Two art courses are available: AP Art History and Visual Arts Comprehensive I. The lesson modules are made up of online text, videos, and interactive activities.
-Links to additional related resources are provided with each module.
+Georgia Virtual Learning offers the following high school music courses: Beginning Music Theory, AP Music Theory, and Music Appreciation.
+The lesson modules are made up of online text, videos, and interactive activities.
 Assessments are not included.

 Hoffman Academy offers free video-based piano lessons.
-While all of the videos are free to watch, other features like practice sessions, accompanying printable materials, and learning games require a paid premium membership.
+While all the videos are free to watch, other features, such as practice sessions, accompanying printable materials, and learning games, require a paid premium membership.

 FutureLearn offers several online music classes.
 Length and format vary from course to course.
-Availability of courses periodically changes.
-Most of the courses are free to join, be there is an option to upgrade to access additional benefits, like the ability to qualify for a certificate.
+The availability of courses periodically changes.
+Most courses are free to join, but there is an option to upgrade for access to additional benefits, such as the ability to qualify for a certificate.

-Justin Guitar offers an extensive collection of guitar lessons for beginning through advanced players.
+Justin Guitar offers an extensive collection of guitar lessons for players of all skill levels, from beginners to advanced.
 The website also offers a few beginner ukulele lessons.

 Singing lessons are presented through the use of step-by-step guides and video tutorials.